Neolex-Security/WaybackRust/README.md

 ARGS:
     <domain>    Get urls from this domain

 ```

 ###### Robots command :
 ```
 waybackrust-robots
    Get all disallowed entries from robots.txt

    USAGE:
-    waybackrust robots [OPTIONS] <domain>
+       waybackrust robots [FLAGS] [OPTIONS] <domain>

    FLAGS:
        -h, --help       Prints help information
+           --silent     Disable informations prints
        -V, --version    Prints version information

    OPTIONS:
        -o, --output <FILE>                   Name of the file to write the list of uniq paths (default: print on stdout) -t, --threads <numbers of threads>    The number of threads you want. (default: 10)

    ARGS:
        <domain>    Get disallowed urls from this domain

 ```

 ###### Unify command :